Events & Schedule

 Sesshins (Zen Retreats)

-Each year we offer a four-day Autumn sesshin at Yarrawarra Aboriginal Cultural Centre, Red Rock, sometime during May and a four-day Spring sesshin at Stooge Farm Wilderness Retreat Centre, Tasmania, sometime in October (see Calendar above for details).
+Each year we offer a four-day Autumn sesshin at Yarrawarra Aboriginal Cultural Centre, Red Rock, sometime during May and a four-day Spring sesshin in October or November.

 All OzZen offerings are freely given to allow access to all people regardless of income.
 If you are able to give financial support, please access the donation button on the OzZen website under the Events section.